ViacheslavBulba/Slava-Selenium-Test-Framework/readme_eng.txt

 Hello!
-To your attention is offered a simple framework for writing and running selenium tests.
+Just another simple framework for writing and running selenium tests is offered to your attention!
+Welcome!

 A brief instruction for use is given below.